Ricardo René Larémont

 Ricardo René Larémont is a political scientist at Binghamton University, where he has been teaching Islamic Politics and Islamic Law in the North Africa and the Sahel.

-Education
+Early life and education

-Ricardo René Larémont graduated from New York University in 1976, with a B.A., cum laude in political science.
-He received Juris Doctor from NYU in 1979, and a Ph.D. in political science from Yale University in 1995.
+Larémont graduated from New York University in 1976 with a B.A., cum laude in political science.
+He later received Juris Doctor from New York University in 1979 and a PhD in political science from Yale University in 1995.
 Larémont is fluent in English, French, Spanish and Arabic.
 He also speaks Italian.

 Career

 Larémont was a visiting assistant professor of political science in Vassar College in 1995.
 After that he shortly taught at Columbia University, serving as the assistant director of Institute of African Studies.

 He joined Binghamton University in 1997 with joint appointment from the political science and sociology departments.
 He was also the associate director of the Institute of Global Cultural Studies, headed by Ali Mazrui.
 In 2002, his title was succeeded by Seifudein Adem.

 Larémont was promoted to associate professor with tenure in 2002.
 In the same year he was elected Chair of sociology department and served until 2007.
 He became the interim dean of Harpur College of Arts and Science in 2007.

 In 2013, Larémont became a senior fellow of Atlantic Council.